ArthurHoa/python-toolbox/README.md

-# python-toolbox
-Python toolbox with many different things
+# Python toolbox

+This repository contains all usefull ressources I can use in python.

+### Projetcs

+- *PCA* runs a Principal Component Analysis and print the result on the 2 first components.